Almida de Val: Women

 In their first event of the 2021–22 season, Team Wranå reached the final of the 2021 Euro Super Series where they lost to Rebecca Morrison.
 They also reached the semifinals of the 2021 Women's Masters Basel before being eliminated by Denmark's Madeleine Dupont.
 After missing the playoffs at the 2021 Masters, Team Wranå made the playoffs at a Grand Slam event for the first time at the 2021 National before being eliminated in the quarterfinals by Kelsey Rocque.
 Elsewhere on tour, the team reached the semifinals of both the Red Deer Curling Classic and the International Bernese Ladies Cup.
 At the Swedish Eliteserien in February, the team defeated Tova Sundberg to claim the event title.
 They also beat Sundberg in the final of the 2022 Swedish Women's Curling Championship in March.
 Team Wranå wrapped up their season at the 2022 Players' Championship Grand Slam where they once again qualified for the playoffs.
 They lost to Tracy Fleury in the quarterfinal round.
+After the season, Jennie Wåhlin stepped back from competitive curling and was replaced by Linda Stenlund.
+The revised lineup of the team saw Wranå and de Val continue at skip and third while Larsson moved up to second and Stenlund slotted in at lead.